 Stolen credit cards will continue to dominate

 The past years have shown an increase in stolen credit card information.
-Cost of fraud as percentage of annual revenues has increased from an average of 1.32% as of 2015 to 1.47% by the end of 2016.
+The cost of fraud as a percentage of annual revenues has increased from an average of 1.32% as of 2015 to 1.47% by the end of 2016.
 In 2017, this trend will continue with fraudsters using a variety of methods.

-- Point-of-sale (PoS) malwares: Point-of-sale malwares are software solutions designed to steal credit card information.
+- Point-of-sale (PoS) malware: Point-of-sale malware are software solutions designed to steal credit card information.
 The biggest PoS breach of 2016, involved the identity and payment information theft of HEI Hotels & Resorts customers.
-As of last year, several US based top-tier hotels as well as luxury retailers have been breached through PoS malwares, leading the statistics based on industry.
-The good news is that, currently there seems to be a halt in the appearance of new PoS malwares.
+As of last year, several US-based top-tier hotels, as well as luxury retailers, have been breached through PoS malware, leading the statistics based on industry.
+The good news is that currently there seems to be a halt in the appearance of new PoS malware.

 Account takeovers and phishing will be a massive trend